Damon118/MS1/README.md

 ### Gallery

-- Six appealing images of prodcut in use
+- Six appealing images of product in use

 ### Order Page